justinweiss/mongodb-cookbook/README.md

 Platform
 --------

 Known to work on Ubuntu 10.4.
-Probably needs a little bit of work for older versions of Ubuntu and Debian.
+Should work on older Ubuntu and Debian Lenny.
 Probably needs more work for other OSs.

 ATTRIBUTES